Lebanon not expecting new aid pledges at Paris meeting: official

-“They will recognize that there is a short-term problem and that if and when a government (is formed) that basically responds to the aspirations of people, most probably the international community will be ready to step in and provide support to Lebanon, or additional support,” he told Reuters.

-“There will be a statement of support for Lebanon.
-This is the expectation.
-It is not a pledging conference.”
+BEIRUT/PARIS (Reuters) - Lebanon does not expect new aid pledges at conference which France is hosting on Wednesday to press for the quick formation of a new government that can tackle an acute financial crisis.

+French Foreign Minister Jean-Yves Le Drian urged Lebanon to create a new government swiftly or risk the crisis worsening and threatening the country’s stability.

-Lebanon is facing the worst financial crisis since the 1975-90 civil war.
-The liquidity crunch has led banks to enforce capital controls and the Lebanese pound to slump by one third.
+The economic crisis is the worst since the 1975-90 civil war: a liquidity crunch has led banks to enforce capital controls and the Lebanese pound to slump by one third.

-Lebanon has also been in a political impasse since Hariri quit as prime minister on Oct.
+Lebanon has also been in a political impasse since Saad al-Hariri quit as prime minister on Oct.
 29, prompted by protests against the ruling elite, with no agreement on a new government.

-France has said the conference aims to press for the quick formation of a government to restore the economic situation.
+Nadim Munla, senior adviser to Hariri, who is running the government as caretaker, told Reuters the Paris meeting would probably signal a readiness to offer support once a government is formed that commits to reforms.

+“They will recognize that there is a short-term problem and that if and when a government (is formed) that basically responds to the aspirations of people, most probably the international community will be ready to step in and provide support to Lebanon, or additional support,” he said.

 Lebanon won pledges of over $11 billion at a conference last year conditional on reforms that it has failed to implement.
 The economic crisis is rooted in years of corruption and waste that have generated one of the world’s heaviest public debt burdens.